MadanGogoi/PP_SQL/README.md

 # PP_SQL
-A project protfolio showing explanatory SQL analysis
+Here, I am using Social Media Influencers - Youtube dataset and implementing explanatory SQL analysis.

-Here, in this project I am doing my 1st project using explanatory SQL analysis.
-The dataset I am using is basically youtubers list.
+  The dataset (Social Media Influencers - Youtube), which is available in Kaggle dataset (the link is given below).
+Here, in this project I am doing explanatory SQL analysis.
+  The dataset contains info about the youtube channels and their other aspects like subscribers, average views/ likes /comments they got .
+The info basically of September month .

+  The aim of this project is to find relations bt. different attributes of the data.
+Here, I find some relations like :
+  Which Youtuber has the most subscribers, average views etc.
+  Which channel gets more comments.
+  In which categories, there are most subscribers,average likes, which category has how many channels.